Callme-Ishmael/MPhys/README.md

 In addition to the wide range of internal BSM models it is possible to use most models using the UFO format with Herwig. **Herwig can currently only handle the perturbative Lorentz structures which arise in the coupling of particles but in most cases this is sufficient.**

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-> [!TIP]
-> Optional information to help a user be more successful.

-> [!IMPORTANT]
-> Crucial information necessary for users to succeed.

-> [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.

-> [!CAUTION]
-> Negative potential consequences of an action.
->

 # Week 3 (10.02 - 16.02)